 You can only add multiple routing sections to a step, however, if you add more than one set, you need to add conditions to each section to define when to show which routing options.

-Imagine you've received personal information from a new supplier via a form you sent out.
+Imagine you’ve received personal information from a new supplier via a form you sent out.
+After reviewing the information, you can quickly decide what to do next:

 By using looping, branching, and customizing workflows, you can tailor the process to fit your specific requirements.
 Plus, you can connect routing with conditions, ensuring the field is shown only when it meets the specified criteria.